orlandxrf/spanish-ner/README.md

 # spanish-ner
-Experiments from NER task in Spanish language using CoNLL-2002 and Mexican news data sets
+Experiments from NER task in Spanish language using CoNLL-2002 and Mexican news datasets

+## Datasets

-### CoNLL-2002 data set
+### CoNLL-2002 dataset

-The CoNLL-2002 data set is in the language Spanish and it has four classes under tagging schema IOB (Inside/Outside/Beginning).
+The CoNLL-2002 dataset is in the language Spanish and it has four classes under tagging schema IOB (Inside/Outside/Beginning).

 No.| Class | IOB Schema     | Description
 ---|-------|----------------|:-----------